Chowdury and others v. Greece

-In its decision of March 30, 2017 [in French], the Court found that the workers had been subjected to forced labour and that Greece had violated Article 4 of the European Convention.
+In its decision of March 30, 2017, the Court found that the workers had been subjected to forced labour and that Greece had violated Article 4 of the European Convention.

 - The employer subjected the workers to forced labour within the meaning of Article 4, by requiring them to work as a condition of paying wages already due knowing that the workers were liable to arrest, detention and deportation as irregular migrants if they left the local area.

 Failure to prevent forced labour and to protect the workers

 - The authorities failed to prevent forced labour by adopting measures to end the factors giving rise to it, despite being well aware of these

 - They failed to protect the applicants from forced labour, even though they were made specifically aware of their situation

 - The decision of the domestic court to acquit the employer of the charge of trafficking was based on an overly restrictive interpretation of the concept of forced labour that required proof that the employer restricted the worker’s freedom of movement.

 - The authorities failed to conduct an adequate investigation, because the decision of the prosecutor to reject the claim of the uninjured applicants that they had been subjected to forced labour was made without properly considering their case